-EVACUATION LOCKDOWN Alarm sound: cyclone alert Alarm sound: reversing truck The teacher discovering a situation that requires an evacuation should: The teacher who identifies a situation that requires a lockdown should: Send two students to notify the adjoining classrooms and explain what is happening, these classes should then evacuate the area.
-Contact the emergency phone number and notify administration of the situation.
-2. Send two students to notify administration, these two students should then meet their class at the evacuation assembly area.
+Alarm sound: reversing truck The teacher discovering a situation that requires an evacuation should: 1.
+Send two students to notify the adjoining classrooms and explain what is happening, these classes should then evacuate the area.
+2. Send two students to notify administration, these two Alarm sound: cyclone alarm The teacher who identifies a situation that lockdown should: Contact the emergency phone number and administration of the situation.
+Procedure: · evacuation should: 1.
+Send two students to notify the adjoining classrooms and explain what is happening, these classes should then evacuate the area.
+I lockdown should: Contact the emergency phone number and administration of the situation. · students should then meet their class at the evacuation assembly area.
 Procedure: The teacher will stop the class and explain what is happening.
 The teacher will give clear instructions of the safest way to evacuate the area.
 The class is to remain together and move to the evacuation area.
 All school bags and belongings are to remain at the classroom.
 The teacher will lock the classroom after checking that everyone has been evacuated for the room/s.
 If the staff members present are aware of any community members in the immediate vicinity, escort them to the evacuation area.
 In the assembly area, the class teacher will escort students to their house area and ensure they line up with their care teacher in alphabetical order.
-If you are a care teacher move quickly to collect your care class roll from your House Coordinator, mark the role and return it to your House Coordinator, if you are not a care class teacher check in with your staffroom Block Coordinator (e.g. HoD) on your arrival at the assembly area.
-Any teaching staff not on classes need to go to the Evacuation Area and report to the Staffroom Block Coordinator.
-Once checked in please assist supply teachers on Care classes and any other staff member who may need assistance.
-Procedure: Remain indoors, close and lock all windows and doors, draw all curtains Turn off all electrical appliances (lights, fans, computers, cooking appliances) Move away from all doors and windows, stay within the room All teachers and students are to be seated on the floor, under desks Any staff in staffrooms are to secure their staffrooms Everyone is to remain inside and wait for futher instructions from Administration.
-An announcement will be made over the school's PA system when normal activities can resume.
+If you are a care teacher move quickly to collect your care class roll from your House Coordinator, mark the role and return it to your House Coordinator; if you are adows and s, fans, vs, stay within ated on the heir staffrooms for futher nnouncement